nus-cs2103-AY2122S1/tp/docs/team/peiyuan.md

 * **Project management**:
     * Added some user stories as issues
-    * Opened and Closed some issues
+    * Opened and closed some issues